Neutrino Up-scattering via the Dipole Portal at Forward LHC Detectors

 We proceed to compare our limits to existing bounds on the dipole portal~\footnote{During the preparation of this manuscript, Ref.~\cite{Kim:2021lun} appeared which placed constraints on flavor-universal neutrino magnetic moments, based on recently released CENNS 10 and COHERENT data.
 Limits from coherent neutrino-nucleus scattering are complementary to our results at low $N_R$ masses.}.
 The gray shaded region in Fig.~\ref{fig:dipoleNMMlimits} shows current constraints from terrestrial experiments as shown in Ref.~\cite{schwetz2021constraining}.
 Borexino~\cite{Grimus_2003,Agostini_2017,Brdar_2021} constrained modifications to the electron recoil spectrum from solar neutrinos scattering through magnetic dipole interactions.
 XENON1T~\cite{Brdar_2021, XENON:2018voc} placed constraints on the dipole portal from neutrino interactions with nuclei, and CHARM-II~\cite{Coloma_2017,Mouthuy:1990mk} studied elastic scattering of $\nu_\mu ,~\overline{\nu}_\mu$ off electrons to place constraints on $\mu_{\nu_\mu}$.
 LSND and MiniBooNE~\cite{Magill_2018, LSND:2001akn, MiniBooNE:2007uho} placed bounds on $\mu_{\nu_{e, \mu}}$ from $N_R$ decays producing photons which could appear as single tracks for small opening angles; the curves shown are 95\% CL limits.
 Similarly, the NOMAD constraint\cite{Magill_2018, Gninenko_1999, NOMAD:1998pxi} comes from a search for single photon production.
 Unlike searches for $N_R$ production through up-scattering including the FPF limits that are the subject of this work, constraints from searches for $N_R$ decay typically get weaker at low $M_N$ because the $N_R$ lifetime in the detector frame must be comparable to the detector size.
 Going beyond neutrino experiments, LEP~\cite{Magill_2018,L3:1992cmn,OPAL:1994kgw,DELPHI:1996drf,Lopez:1996ey} places a limit on our scenario of interest from monophoton searches.
 Finally, there are astrophysical and cosmological bounds, notably from Supernova 1987A~\cite{Magill_2018} which excluded a portion of the parameter space based on the rate of energy loss associated with $N_R$ production.
 We note the existence of recent work suggesting that this bound may be affected by modeling of supernovae~\cite{Bar_2020}.
-Other astrophysical bounds come from BBN~\cite{Brdar_2021}, as the $N_R$ can affect the expansion rate of the universe during nucleosynthesis and hence the different abundances for heavier elements.
+Other astrophysical bounds come from BBN~\cite{Brdar_2021}, as the $N_R$ can affect the expansion rate of the universe during nucleosynthesis and hence the different abundances for heavier elements~\footnote{During the preparation of this work, PandaX-4T released results~\cite{PandaX-4T:2021bab} which provide the leading DM-nucleon spin-independent cross-section limits.
+These could be recast to place further bounds on neutrino magnetic moments.}.

 For the case of a dipole coupling between $N_R$ and $\nu_\mu$, we also show the region of parameter space which could explain the MiniBooNE anomaly~\cite{MiniBooNE:2007uho} as the brown shaded box in the middle panel of Fig.~\ref{fig:dipoleNMMlimits}.
 A 100 ton liquid argon detector at the FPF would nearly probe the relevant region of interest.
 We also note that the FPF neutrino detectors will be able to narrow the gap between neutrino-based searches and supernova constraints in the low mass region for dipole couplings to electron and muon neutrinos.